Helichrysum trilineatum green leaves and many flowerheads

 Photographer: Judd Kirkel Welwitch

-The Helichrysum trilineatum form bearing narrow, hairless leaves that are bright green presents an interesting phenomenon in intra-specific plant variation.
-The other distinct leaf type of this species is broader, grey-woolly leaves.
-The variation can occur on the same plant, with broader grey leaves typically found at the base of branches and narrower green ones toward the stem-tips.
-Individual plants exclusively one or the other are more common, either in mixed stands or pure colonies of one form.
+The form of Helichrysum trilineatum bearing narrow, hairless and bright green leaves presents an interesting phenomenon in intra-specific plant variation.
+The other form of the species has a distinct leaf type that is broader and grey-woolly.
+The variation can occur on the same plant, broader grey leaves typically found at the base of branches, narrower green ones towards the stem-tips.
+Plants bearing exclusively one or the other leaf type are more common, either in mixed stands or in pure colonies of their form.